Marcin-Ramotowski/Archicad-API-Scripts/README.md

 Project is: done.
 But the quality of the code is currently being improved.
 # Room for Improvement
-    improve code in IDs assignment script - replacing the structure with a large number of if statements on the dictionary use of recursion in Navigator Elements script change polish name to english in order to code unification
+* improve code in IDs assignment script - replacing the structure with a large number of 'if' statements on the dictionary
+* use of recursion in Navigator Elements script
+* change polish name to english in order to code unification

 # Acknowledgements

 Many thanks to Barbara Kowalczyk, for the idea of this project and support shown during the implementation.

 # Contact